krames12/lumbd/README.md

+Movie database built using React with Styled Components to pull from [TheMovieDB.org](https://www.themoviedb.org/)'s API.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>